playa3ull/playa3ull-community-proposals/README.md

   <img src="LOGO.png">
 </div>

-## What is an PLAYA3ULL Community Proposal (PCP)?
+## What is a PLAYA3ULL Community Proposal (PCP)?

-An PLAYA3ULL Community Proposal is a concise document that introduces a change or best practice for adoption on the [PLAYA3ULL GAMES Ecosystem](https://playa3ull.games).
+A PLAYA3ULL Community Proposal is a concise document that introduces a change or best practice for adoption on the [PLAYA3ULL GAMES Ecosystem](https://playa3ull.games).
 PCPs should provide clear technical specifications of any proposals and a compelling rationale for their adoption.

 PCPs are an open framework for proposing improvements and gathering consensus around changes to the PLAYA3ULL GAMES Ecosystem.